jupegarnica/commit/readme.md

 - `--add`: Runs `git add .` before creating the commit message.
 - `--push`: Runs `git push` after creating the commit.
+- `--skipEdit`: Skips the editing of the commit message before creating the commit.
+- `--noCommit`: Skips the creation of the commit.
+Just prints the commit message.
 - `--model <model>`: Specifies the model to use for generating the commit message.
 The default is `gpt-4-turbo-preview`.
 - `--config`: Ask for the OpenAI API key and save it.
 - `--apiKey <apiKey>`: Specifies the OpenAI API key to use.
 This will override the value set in the `OPENAI_API_KEY` environment variable.